 Alto-sax master Tony Kofi fronts this loving celebration of the jazz giant (in every sense) Julian ‘Cannnonball’ Adderley.
-With Byron Wallen on cornet, Alex Webb (piano), Andy Cleyndert (bass) and Alfonso Vitale (drums) the group traces the explosive music of Cannonball from his first session as leader in 1955 through work with Miles Davis to the soul-jazz of the 1960s.
+With Andy Davies or Byron Wallen on trumpet, Alex Webb (piano), Andrew Cleyndert (bass) and Alfonso Vitale (drums) the group traces the explosive music of Cannonball from his first session as leader in 1955 through work with Miles Davis to the soul-jazz of the 1960s.
 The repertoire includes Adderley brothers classics like Things Are Getting Better, This Here, Del Sasser, Sack o’Woe and Mercy, Mercy, Mercy.

-The show also incorporates a guest vocal spot by Deelee Dubé, exploring the memorable 1961 collaboration with Nancy Wilson.
+The show can also incorporate a guest vocal spot by Deelee Dubé, exploring the memorable 1961 collaboration with Nancy Wilson.
 In 2016 Dubé was the first British winner of the prestigious Sarah Vaughan Vocal Award.

 Cannonball Adderley was one of the best-loved figures in post-war jazz.
 Hailed as ‘the new Bird’ on his emergence, he made historic recordings with Miles Davis and John Coltrane as well as having many crossover hits as a pioneer of soul-jazz.
 Born Julian Edwin Adderley in Tampa, Florida, on September 15th 1928, he attended the US Navy School of Music before moving to New York City in the 1950s.
 Spanning bebop to jazz-funk, he was a unfailingly inventive and communicative virtuoso.
 He died on August 8, 1975; 2018 would have been his 90th year.

 ‘Kofi’s improvising has an arrestingly raw power’ – The Guardian